Anthony Ogogo: Professional wrestling career

-Independent circuit (2019)
+Early career (2019)

 Following his retirement from boxing, Ogogo began his career in professional wrestling.
 On 23 February 2019, he made his wrestling debut in his hometown for the World Association of Wrestling (WAW).

 All Elite Wrestling (2019–present)

-In April 2019, Ogogo was featured on Cody's Nightmare Family YouTube series, The Road to Double or Nothing.
+In April 2019, Ogogo was featured on Cody Rhodes' Nightmare Family YouTube series, The Road to Double or Nothing.
 On 26 October 2019, it was announced that he had signed with Cody's All Elite Wrestling (AEW) promotion.
 Ogogo is AEW's first developmental wrestler, being trained by Dustin Rhodes and Q. T. Marshall.
 On 27 October 2020, Ogogo began appearing as a commentator on AEW Dark.

 On 31 March 2021, Ogogo would make his debut on AEW Dynamite, attacking Cody Rhodes and aligning himself with Q. T. Marshall, Nick Comoroto, and Aaron Solo, establishing himself as a heel.
 He feuded with Cody Rhodes until AEW Double or Nothing 2021.
 Ogogo lost to Rhodes in a single match at the event.
 He would have one more in AEW before having eye surgery, and was out injured for 6 months.
-Ogogo returned to the ring on the 1 December taping of AEW Dark: Elevation in an eight-man tag match pitting The Nightmare Factory against four local competitors, which aired on YouTube on 7 December 2021.
+Ogogo returned to the ring on the 1 December taping of AEW Dark: Elevation in an eight-man tag match.

+On the 6 April 2024 episode of AEW Collision, Ogogo returned to AEW, assisting Shane Taylor Promotions (Shane Taylor and Lee Moriarty) in attacking Chris Jericho and Hook, joining the stable in the process.